dawoodxv/GameFlix/README.md

 Check out the live demo <a href="https://mini-flix.onrender.com/" target="_blank">here</a>.
 ```
-Initial load may take a few minutes because of the use of free tier service.
+Note: Initial load may take a few minutes because of the use of free tier service.
 ```

 ## Games